Introduction to Teleport

 Now that you have a running Teleport cluster, set up role-based access controls to enable secure access to your infrastructure.
 You can define roles with granular permissions and use Teleport's integrations with Single Sign-On providers to automatically map these roles to users.
 You can also set up Access Requests to enable just-in-time access to your infrastructure.
 Read Manage Access to get started.

 With your Teleport cluster configured, you can now begin Day Two operations such as upgrades, adding agents to the cluster, and integrating Teleport with third-party tools.
 Read Manage your Cluster for more information.

 Teleport is protocol aware and provides functionality that is unique to each protocol it supports.
 To enable access to a protocol, deploy the appropriate Teleport service and configure it to communicate with resources in your infrastructure.

 - Servers, including OpenSSH servers that do not have Teleport installed

 You can also set up Machine ID to enable service accounts to access resources in your infrastructure with short-lived credentials.

 Teleport is highly customizable, exposing much of its functionality via a gRPC API.
 For example, you can build API clients to register infrastructure automatically or manage Access Requests using your organization's unique workflows.
 Read how to build applications that interact with Teleport's API in our API guides.

 Learn more about Teleport

 Get more information about Teleport by reading our library of architecture, reference, and developer guides.
-See the Preview section for a glimpse of features we will release in the next Teleport version.
+See the Upcoming Releases section for a glimpse of features we will release in the next Teleport version.
 Consult our Reference guides for comprehensive lists of configuration options, CLI flags, and more.
 For detailed explanations of how Teleport works, see the Architecture section.